Biden recognizes atrocities against Armenians as genocide

 Biden, during the campaign, drew ire from Turkish officials after an interview with The New York Times in which he spoke about supporting Turkey’s opposition against “autocrat” Erdogan.
 In 2019, Biden accused Trump of betraying U.S. allies, following Trump’s decision to withdraw troops from northern Syria, which paved the way for a Turkish military offensive against the Syrian Kurdish group.
 In 2014, when he was vice president, Biden apologized to Erdogan after suggesting in a speech that Turkey helped facilitate the rise of the Islamic State group by allowing foreign fighters to cross Turkey’s border with Syria.

+House Speaker Nancy Pelosi, a California Democrat, lamented that “the truth of these heinous crimes has too often been denied, its monstrosity minimized.”

+“History teaches us that if we ignore its darkest chapters, we are destined to witness the horrors of the past be repeated," she added.

-Rep. Adam Schiff, a California Democrat, praised Biden for following through on the pledge.
+Rep. Adam Schiff, also a California Democrat, praised Biden for following through on the pledge.

 “For Armenian-Americans and everyone who believes in human rights and the truth, today marks an historic milestone: President Biden has defied Turkish threats and recognized the slaughter of 1.5 million Armenians for what it was — the first genocide of the 20th Century," Schiff said in a statement.